Daylily, Hemerocallis spp., is a flowering perennial in the Asphodelaceae family that brightens summer gardens in USDA Hardiness Zones 3 to 9.

 When P. hemerocallidis spores land on moist leaf tissue, they begin feeding on the plant tissue and may go unnoticed until the damage is extensive.

-Within a week to 10 days of feeding, there is a tell-tale trail of yellowish-brown spots that, upon close observation, are actually raised blisters, or pustules.
+Within a week to 10 days of feeding, a telltale trail of yellowish-brown spots develops that, upon close observation, are actually raised blisters, or pustules.

 As the spots increase in number, they combine to form rusty, reddish-brown patches that leave a powdery coating on the hand when touched.